v923z/nothon/README.md

 ## Cells in nothon

-The content of a notebook is divided into cells, each cell type dealing with particular task.
+The content of a notebook is divided into cells, each cell type dealing with a particular task.
 Currently five cell types are implemented, but it is easy to extend this.

 * Section cell: contains text, with a header
 * Paragraph cell: contains text without a header